wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 Now if you try it, it will work!

+#### Recap

-So in this lesson we choppedd up the code into separate files.
+So in this lesson we chopped up the code into separate files.

 Sometimes for beginners it may seem harder to do it this way because everything is in different files and you don't know where to look for things.

 That is where you need to get good at following the stack trace and seeing where errors go.

 It is much better for maintainability and shareability to go with this approach than having it all in one file.